GoogleCloudPlatform/bigquery-long-running-jobs-metric-exporter/README.md

 }
 ```

-For example, with the above configuration the query for outstanding jobs in `bigquery-project-1` will be ran in `bigquery-project-1`, and the query for outstanding jobs in `bigquery-project-2` will be ran in `bigquery-project-2`.
+For example, with the above configuration the query for outstanding jobs in `bigquery-project-1` will be executed in `bigquery-project-1`, and the query for outstanding jobs in `bigquery-project-2` will be executed in `bigquery-project-2`.

 In some scenarios, it may be desired to execute the queries all from a single project.
 This can be easily configured by configuring the `master_query_project` variable in module definition shown in the [Deployment](#deployment) section.
 When this variable is set, all queries will be executed from the project defined in `master_query_project`.